knagrecha/hydra/README.md

 Brief overview:

--Partitioner is in nn/Model.
+- Partitioner is in nn/Model.

--Container for arbitrary sequential execution is in nn/Container.
+- Container for arbitrary sequential execution is in nn/Container.

--Sharded-LRTF is in ModelOrchestrator.py
+- Sharded-LRTF is in ModelOrchestrator.py

--SHARP is in ModelOrchestrator.py
+- SHARP is in ModelOrchestrator.py

--Double-buffering is in ModelOrchestrator.py by use of non-blocking execution
+- Double-buffering is in ModelOrchestrator.py by use of non-blocking execution

--Spilling is in ModelOrchestrator.py by use of .cpu() and .to() functions
+- Spilling is in ModelOrchestrator.py by use of .cpu() and .to() functions

--ModelTask.py contains ancillary functions and variables critical to execution.
+- ModelTask.py contains ancillary functions and variables critical to execution.